8th International Workshop on Cyber-Security in Software-defined and Virtualized Infrastructures (SecSoft)

 3:30 p.m. – 4:55 p.m.

-Technical Session 3 – Resilient and Adaptive Network Security Architectures
+Technical Session 3 – AI-Driven Network Security

 Session Chair: Andrea Melis, Università di Bologna, Italy